MyCryptoHQ/tx-categorize/README.md

 - - [x] Run a test attempt of categorizing a tx
 - - [x] Validate a schema
 - - [ ] Create schemas based on subgraphs (_optional_)
-- [ ] Create build ci to auto-update the s3 storage of schemas
+- [x] Create build ci to auto-update the s3 storage of schemas
-- [ ] Make a cmd to fetch schema obj and use
 - [ ] Write documentation on tx-categorize process and schema outline
 - [ ] Add new tx types & schemas